vmware-tanzu-learning/cf4devs/site/content/application-basics/metadata.md

 The only app shown in the output should be `training-app`.

-Like always, labels should be added to the app manifest.
+As with other persistent configuration, labels should be added to the app manifest.

 ```
 metadata: